livepeer/go-livepeer/doc/ai-subnet.md

     curl -O 0.0.0.0:8937/stream/34937c31/dc88c7c9.png
     ```

 Congratulations!
-You've successfully set up your **off-chain** _AI Subnet_ Orchestrator and Gateway nodes to process `text-to-image` inference jobs. 🎉 You can repeat the process for the `image-to-video` and `image-to-image` pipelines described below to ensure the correct functioning of all the AI inference pipelines you did setup in your `aiModels.json`.
+You've successfully set up your **off-chain** _AI Subnet_ Orchestrator and Gateway nodes to process `text-to-image` inference jobs. 🎉 You can repeat the process for the `image-to-video` and `image-to-image` pipelines described below to ensure the correct functioning of all the AI inference pipelines you did set up in your `aiModels.json`.

 #### Image-to-Image Inference Job